-- When working with a vendor, such as a caterer or bartender service, verify they are licensed and insured.
+- When working with a vendor, such as a caterer or a bartender service, verify they are licensed and insured.

-- Require the vendor to provide Certificate of Liability Insurance to include events and liquor liability coverage naming your company as an additional insured.
+- Require the vendor to provide a Certificate of Liability Insurance to include events and liquor liability coverage naming your company as an additional insured.

 Promoting safety and sobriety at company-sponsored events